 To be honest, at this moment in my life, I would rather be a CTO and build a business than be a developer and build a product.
 I definitely want to stop exchanging my time for money.
 I’ve managed to save some money from my previous employer, so I think this is the right time for doing this.

 However, I am completely disappointed by the startup scene.
 I don’t want to play the hype-investment-venture capital game anymore.
 Thus, I need to really evaluate this option, and how it can fit in my current philosophy of life.
 Maybe working as a freelancer is not that bad if it allows me to focus in one of the other products.

 The other day, a friend of mine visited us.
 He is a proficient Android developer and entrepreneur.
 We talked about a lot of different things, and one of them was how difficult for him was to find a very concrete type of educational app in Spanish.
 He is the father of a beautiful girl called Diana, hence his need for such a tool.

 Thus, almost just for fun, we did some initial research and found that all the apps for that market were in English, none of them were in Spanish.
 Next, we did some light keyword research and found lots of searches for such a product… without products being offered.

 Then we started to talk more seriously about the possibility of building an App to cover that niche.
 We both are developers, so we could build that really fast.
 We agreed on me doing some more research and then taking a decision.

 Doing Things The Right Way

 My research proved our points: there was a market actively looking for that software and no competition.
-There was also no AdWords competitors, as there were no products out there offering that service.
+There were also no AdWords competitors, as there were no products out there offering that service.
 As a result, we decided to hire a designer at a freelancing site and sketch an MVP for our application.

 This is very exciting, as it will allow me to start the process of building a business the right way this time.
-First, finding the niche and the need.
+First, find the niche and the need.
 Then, building a product to solve that need.
 Finally, offering a product that sells itself.

 I will let you know about the evolution of this project in a post in the future.